-A digital antenna and free movie sites are great, but they may not be enough to replace all the content you want.
+A digital antenna and movie sites are great, but they may not be enough to replace all the content you want.
 Many want to know if you can watch TV without cable.

 While they are not free, streaming providers make it possible to watch your favorite networks without a contract and save $50+ per month.

 Hulu With Live TV

-Hulu with Live TV is our favorite cable replacement service.
+Hulu with Live TV is our favorite streaming service.
 The Hulu platform has their own original content, but they also act as a streaming provider so you can watch cable without a contract.

 Hulu with Live TV costs $54.99 per month, after a free 7-day trial, and includes the following:

 - 60+ channels, including ESPN, HGTV, and more

 - 50 hours of cloud DVR storage

 - Ability to stream on two devices at once

 If you don’t need live programming, you can choose legacy Hulu for $5.99 per month.
 This lets you get most content 24 hours after it airs.

 If you’re not a sports fan, Philo TV is worth considering as a cable replacement.
 Philo focuses on lifestyle and entertainment content.

-The base Philo package costs $16 per month, after a free 7-day trial, and includes the following:
+Philo package costs $20 per month, after a free 7-day trial, and includes the following:

 - Free cloud-based DVR

 - Ability to stream on three devices at once

-You can upgrade to the 49 channel package for just $4 more per month.
-This makes Philo TV among the cheapest options in the market.
+Philo TV is among the cheapest options in the market.
 Philo is not an option if you want to watch live sports without cable, Philo is not the option for you because they don’t carry sports networks.

 - 30 channels, including ESPN, HGTV, and more

 - Cloud-based DVR for an additional $5 per month

 - Ability to stream on up to three devices at once, depends on your plan

 What sets Sling TV apart is their customization.
 They offer ten different packages you can add for only $5 per month.